-- 6.8.15 Existing business and industrial parks are ingrained in the existing urban form and contribute substantially to our economic base.
+- 6.87.15 Existing business and industrial parks are ingrained in the existing urban form and contribute substantially to our economic base.
 As such the Plan seeks their protection from development which would erode their employment characteristics, which has evolved over many years to meet specific economic demands.
 The incremental loss of employment land and premises can lead to a gradual erosion of an employment area.
-Without management, fragmentation and pressure for alternative uses could result in a cumulative loss of employment land and premises to the detriment of the local economy. - 6.8.16 Accordingly, the Plan seeks to protect existing office, employment and industrial warehousing land (B1, B2 and B8 uses) to ensure their continued role and function in providing accessible sources of employment, and encourages the intensification and refurbishment of sites and premises which are under used, vacant or in decline. - 6.8.17 Rhydycar Business Park is protected for B1 class uses unless the development proposal provides an ancillary facility or service that supports the primary employment use.
-All other identified existing employment sites and employment allocations are protected for B1/B2/B8 subject to a number of specified exceptions. - 6.8.18 Policy EcW2 allows for the development of ancillary services or facilities that supports the primary employment use of the site.
-Due to their ancillary nature these will be of an appropriate nature and scale to the existing employment site and will have an obvious and clear benefit to the existing employment use.
-These will be clearly secondary in nature to the main employment use and could include for example, a small shop or trade counter selling produce from the unit or a small service or storage area. - 6.8.19 Acceptable complementary commercial service outside B class uses are also permitted under policy EcW2.
-These are generally small-scale commercial activities outside of the B-class uses which provide a service to local employees or users of the existing employment site.
-These could include for example, small snack bars, cafés, local shops or trade uses, training centres, day nurseries or fitness gyms.
-As complementary uses should support the users of industrial estate or business park the scale and number of similar complementary uses will also be relevant.
+Without management, fragmentation and pressure for alternative uses could result in a cumulative loss of employment land and premises to the detriment of the local economy. - 6.87.16 Accordingly, the Plan seeks to protect existing office, employment and industrial warehousing land (B1, B2 and B8 uses) to ensure their continued role and function in providing accessible sources of employment, and encourages the intensification and refurbishment of sites and premises which are under used, vacant or in decline. - 6.87.17 Rhydycar Business Park is protected for B1 class uses, reflecting the existing business park function and office uses, unless the development proposal provides an ancillary facility or service that supports the primary employment use.
+All other identified existing employment sites and employment allocations are protected for B1(b)/B1(c)/B2/B8 subject to a number of specified exceptions.
+In accordance with the sequential approach to complementary retail and commercial centre uses in national policy70 proposals for new office floor space at out-of-centre locations will be subject to the application of the sequential test under policy EcW3: Retail Hierarchy.
+(MAC33.2)